Sriganesh-deepu/Excel-VBA-Macros/README.md

   the file name -  Comment fill Macro_PPPM_Macro1 - indicates -
       'Comment fill Macro' - File name -
       'PPPM' - Reference to excel workbook in the folder - 'Macro1' - Reference to the sheet in the workbook where the macro is used.
+   4. Some macros might not have excel workbook to demo